cmkornell/yet-another-ember-brunch/README.md

 ### Install Latest Ember

-Tapas with Ember ships with Ember 1.1.2 already installed.
+YAEB ships with Ember 1.1.2 already installed.
 You can update to the latest release from each channel by using the commands below.

 ```bash